 How to Pay Off Debt Quicker

-A lot of it comes down to two key factors – paying much closer attention to your money and developing a solid debt repayment strategy.
+Much of debt repayment comes down to two key factors – paying much closer attention to your money and developing a solid debt repayment strategy.
 Vague enough for you?
 Don't worry, you'll soon see these principles in action as we launch into strategies you can use to pay down debt faster.

 Get Clear on Your Existing Debt